CPSSD/feedlark/README.md

 #### `./doc`

 This is where all documentation lives that doesn't directly relate to code.
-Find all the specs here.
+Find the specs for the database collections, and the logging specs, here.

 #### `./scheduler`